permeable pavers

 Fall Is a Great Time to Install a Patio or Driveway

-It’s not just deck building that’s great come autumn.
-Fall is also the perfect time to add, repair, or expand your patio, driveway or pool surround.
+Fall is the perfect time to add, repair, or expand your patio, driveway or pool surround.

-When it comes to patios, driveways and pool surrounds, digging up your property in fall is less of a hassle after the outdoor season is mostly over and you’re not outside as much.
+When it comes to “hardscapes” like these, digging up your property in fall is less of a hassle after the outdoor season is mostly over and you’re not outside as much.

 Also, just like with building a deck, there’s less damage to the landscape when plants are dormant.